Hello there, and thanks for stopping by!

-Hello there!
-Are you new to SyncApps?
-Are you interested in understanding how to put all the pieces together?
+Interested in understanding how to put all the Constant Contact and Salesforce integration pieces together?

 We’re here to help!
 We’ve crafted this article to help you understand how SyncApps works with your Constant Contact for Salesforce.

-Before starting, take a look at our basic integration setup, as explained here:
+Before starting, let's take a look at our basic integration setup, as explained here:

 Check out some key documentation for Constant Contact for Salesforce integration:

 - How Salesforce works with your Marketing Automation